List of UEFA European Championship finals

 The UEFA European Championship is an association football competition established in 1960.
 It is contested by the men's national teams of the members of the Union of European Football Associations (UEFA), the sport's European governing body, and takes place every four years.
-The winners of the first final were the Soviet Union, who defeated Yugoslavia 2–1 in Paris, after extra time.
-The most recent final, hosted in London in 2021, was won by Italy, who beat England 3–2 on penalties.

 The European Championship final is the last match of the competition, and the result determines which country's team is declared European champion.
-As of the 2020 tournament, if after 90 minutes of regular play the score is a draw, an additional 30-minute period of play, called extra time, is added.
-If such a game is still tied after extra time, it is decided by penalty shoot-out.
-The team that wins the penalty shoot-out are then declared champions.
-The 16 finals to-date have produced seven drawn matches, the eventual winners of which have been determined variously by replay (1968), extra time (1960, 2016), penalty shoot-out (1976, 2020) or golden goal (1996, 2000).
-The winners are awarded a replica of the trophy (the original remains with UEFA), while the losing finalists and semi-finalists are presented with a plaque.
+It is a one-off match decided in regulation time.
+In the event of a draw, extra time is played.
+If scores are then still level, a penalty shoot-out determines the winner, as per the rules since 1976; prior to that, finals still tied after extra time would be replayed, as was the case with the 1968 final.
+During extra time, the golden goal rule (by which the first team to score won the match) applied in 1996 and 2000, and the silver goal rule (by which a team could win the match by winning the first half of extra time) would have applied in 2004 but was not put in practice.
+The winners are awarded a replica of the trophy (the original remains with UEFA), while the losing finalists (and semi-finalists) are presented with a plaque.
 Gold and silver medals are awarded to the players of the winning and losing finalists respectively.

-Germany and Spain are the most successful teams in the history of the tournament, winning three times each.
-Italy and France have each won the competition twice (the only other teams to have won the competition more than once), while Yugoslavia qualified for the final twice without success.
-Greece, Netherlands and Denmark each won the European Championship on their only appearances in the final, the latter having replaced Yugoslavia on the eve of the 1992 tournament.
+Spain is the most successful team in the history of the tournament with four titles, followed by Germany with three wins.
+France and Italy have won the competition twice, while six other teams, the Soviet Union, Czechoslovakia, the Netherlands, Denmark, Greece, and Portugal, have triumphed once.
+Yugoslavia, Belgium and England have qualified for the final without success.

+The winners of the first ever final, held in Paris in 1960, were the Soviet Union, who defeated Yugoslavia 2–1 after extra time, while in the latest one, hosted in Berlin in 2024, Spain defeated England 2–1.